 Formerly known as Shangilia Mtoto wa Africa, this project was founded and run by a Kenyan actress, Anne Wanjugu, for several years until her death.
-It continues to grow and develop, now caring for 170+ children, with an age range from birth to 18 years.
+It continues to grow and develop, now caring for more than 170 children, with an age range from birth to 18 years.
 When they first arrive at the home most of the children are undisciplined and wild, needing intensive care and attention.
 Initially they have lessons on site until they are able to mix with other children in school in a structured setting.
-They are then able to go to local Primary Schools and Secondary Boarding Schools where they can be integrated with children from families.
+They are then able to go to local Primary Schools and Secondary Boarding Schools where they can be integrated with other children.

 In addition to following the National Curriculum, the children learn to sing, dance, act, play musical instruments and do acrobatics and Tai Kwondo – visitors are always treated to an excellent performance.
-Their skills are still developing and they are becoming well known performers in Nairobi hotels and schools, in the open air and further afield.
-Groups from the home have travelled to Germany and America where they have performed very well and raised awareness about street children in those countries.
+Their skills are developing and they are becoming well known performers in Nairobi hotels and schools, in the open air and further afield.
+Groups from the home have travelled to Germany and America where they have performed very well and helped to raise awareness about street children.

 The conditions at the home in the Kangemi slum on the west side of Nairobi, have improved and they are also employing more staff to care for the children, including several housemothers and a nurse to help in the total care of the children.
 Classrooms and dormitories have been repainted, however the conditions remain very basic.
 Water is often rationed, even in Nairobi, causing huge problems – for cooking and drinking it is bought at high cost, but washing and cleaning have to wait!

 They have acquired a large piece of land nearby which will be their eventual home and have plans for the development of the site to provide dormitories, dining areas, a theatre, offices and a school.

 HUNAJEZA WOMEN’S GROUP PROJECT, JIBARA LOCATION, KALOLENI, NEAR MOMBASA